 - Young adults (19-25) have the opportunity to participate in the same activities as all adults.
 In addition, there is a special workshop track specifically designed for this age group.
 Fun activities that are part of the young adult program includes a trip on Saturday and a separate hospitality space with planned activities hosted by the members of our Young Adult Council and an Adulting Successfully luncheon.

 - Teens (13 to 18) have a complete program designed for their needs and interests.
 They can ask their questions at a Q&A breakfast with expert doctors and then attend small group workshops designed specifically for them.
-On Saturday teens take a trip to the College Football Hall of Fame and World of Coke An Interactive mystery experience, movies, games, and other activities that promote friendship and self-esteem complete their conference experience.
+On Saturday teens take a trip to the College Football Hall of Fame and World of Coke.
+On Sunday they will enjoy an interactive mystery experience, movies, games, and other activities that promote friendship and self-esteem complete their conference experience.

-- Children (5 to 12) take a trip to the Atlanta Aquarium on Saturday.
+- Children (5 to 12) take a trip to the Georgia Aquarium on Saturday.
 On Sunday, the children participate in an interactive mystery game and then enjoy games, arts & crafts, and more.

 - A Saturday evening program highlighting comedian Andy Erikson and more.
 Sunday’s closing luncheon will feature a tall size fashion show featuring our very own teens and young adults as models.